Coding GPT2/3 (124M) From Scratch

 topk_probs, topk_idxs = torch.topk(probs, 50, dim=-1)

-# idx is B x 1
+# Sample 1 token from the top 50 tokens -> idx is B x 1

 idx = torch.multinomial(topk_probs, 1)